PolymeshAssociation/polymesh-rest-api/README.md

 1. Local Signing:
    By using `LOCAL_SIGNERS` and `LOCAL_MNEMONICS` private keys will be initialized in memory.
 When making a transaction that requires a signer use the corresponding `LOCAL_SIGNERS` (by array offset).

+### Offline

+Offline payloads contain a field `"unsignedTransaction"`, which consists of 4 keys. `payload` and `rawPayload` correspond to `signPayload` and `signRaw`.
+You will need to pass one of these to the respective signer you are using (or replicate `signRaw` in your environment). `method` is the hex encoded transaction, which can help verify what is being signed. `metadata` is an echo of whatever is passed as `metadata` in the options.
+It has no effect on operation, but can be useful for attaching extra info to the transactions, e.g. `clientId` or `memo`

+After being generated the signature with the payload can be passed to `/submit` to be submitted to the chain.

+This mode introduces the risk transactions are rejected due to incorrect nonces or elapsed lifetime.

+### Webhooks (alpha)

+Normally the endpoints that create transactions wait for block finalization before returning a response, which normally takes around 15 seconds.
+When processMode `submitAndCallback` is used the `webhookUrl` param must also be provided.
+The server will respond after submitting the transaction to the mempool with 202 (Accepted) status code instead of the usual 201 (Created).

+Before sending any information to the endpoint the service will first make a request with the header `x-hook-secret` set to a value.
+The endpoint should return a `200` response with this header copied into the response headers.

+If you are a developer you can toggle an endpoint to aid with testing by setting the env `DEVELOPER_UTILS=true` which will enabled a endpoint at `/developer-testing/webhook` which can then be supplied as the `webhookUrl`.
+Note, the IsUrl validator doesn't recognize `localhost` as a valid URL, either use the IP `127.0.0.1` or create an entry in `/etc/hosts` like `127.0.0.1 rest.local` and use that instead.

 ### Authentication